-The star prize was often a speedboat (very handy if you lived in the midlands!) or a caravan.
-The host Jim Bowen became famous for his catchphrases "Super, Smashing, Great!" and "You can't beat a bit of bully!".In the final game Jim Bowen would always say "Keep out of the black and in the red, there's nothing in this game for two in a bed".
+In the penultimate game, the pair with the most points could throw darts for prizes.
+Jim Bowen would always say "Keep out of the black and in the red, there's nothing in this game for two in a bed".
 The announcer, Tony Green, also had many catchphrases including "Take your time, nice and easy, there's no rush", or something along those lines, at least.

-To rub salt into the wounds, if the pair playing for the star prize lost, then Jim Bowen would dig out another one of his catchphrases "Let's have a look at what you could of one" before leading them over to the star prize - very cruel!Beer-bellied darts players such as Eric Bristow and Jocky Wilson (both pictured above) were big sports celebrities in the 80s and made regular appearances on the show.
-Anyone remember playing "Jocky Wilson's Darts" on their Commodore 64 or Speccie?
+To rub salt into the wounds, if the pair playing for the star prize lost, then Jim Bowen would dig out another one of his catchphrases "Let's have a look at what you could of one" before leading them over to the star prize - very cruel!Beer-bellied darts players such as Eric Bristow and Jocky Wilson were big sports (?) celebrities in the 80s and made regular appearances on the show.
+Does anyone remember playing "Jocky Wilson's Darts Challenge" on their Commodore 64 or Speccie?

 Bullseye was first aired on ITV by the ATV network in 1981 and then by ATV's replacement network, Central, from 1982 until 1995.
 Re-runs of Bullseye (both the original and newer TV series) are regularly shown on the Freeview TV Channel Challenge.

 Bully's Prize Board